HolyBlackCat/cpp-tutorials/choosing_compiler_and_more.md

 * Clang's **libc++**

-  Slightly less mature than the other two, some minor features are missing as of libc++-18, such as: parallel standard algorithms, iteration validation.
+  Some minor features are missing as of libc++-18, such as parallel standard algorithms and iterator validation (the latter is [partially implemented](https://libcxx.llvm.org/Hardening.html#hardened-containers-status), and the address sanitizer partially makes up for it).

   They seem to have made some clever design choices, such as a very memory-efficient SSO for `std::string`s.

+  Is the only choice on some platforms (Emscripten, Android NDK).

 * **MSVC STL**